cardano-foundation/CIPs/CIP-????/README.md

 ### Appendix 3: Benchmark results

+Throughout, the following commits are referenced:
+- `master`: TODO
+- `sums-of-products`: TODO

 #### Nofib

+These are benchmarks taken from the `nofib` benchmark suite used by GHC.
+They are not totally comprehensive, but they represent a reasonable survey of programs that do various kinds of general computation.

 These benchmarks are re-compiled from Haskell each time, so the comparison does not represent faster evaluation of the same script, but rather than we can now compile datatype operations using the new terms, which are faster overall.